nautobot/nautobot/nautobot/docs/development/getting-started.md

 ### Windows Development

 Local development on Windows Subsystem for Linux (WSL) is not currently supported.
-When developing locally on Windows, we recommended using a virtual machine running an [officially supported operating system](../../installation/#installing-nautobot-dependencies).
+When developing locally on Windows, we recommend using a virtual machine running an [officially supported operating system](../../installation/#installing-nautobot-dependencies).

 ### Docker Compose Workflow